tomotools/tomotools/README.md

 ### Other

-- **semnavigator**: Display SerialEM navigator files to find back you tomogram positions
+- **semnavigator**: Display SerialEM navigator files to find back you tomogram positions.
 - **create-movie**: Create a movie from a series of image files.
+- **fix-header-angle**: Fix TiltAxisAngle in mrc header, can be useful after acquiring in Tomo5.
+- **restore-frames**: Restore SubFramePath to mdoc of tiltseries preprocessed with tomotools < 0.4.
 - **update**: Automatically pulls the most recent version from GitHub and runs `pip install --upgrade` on it.
-- **restore-frames**: Restore SubFramePath to mdoc of tiltseries preprocessed with tomotools < 0.4.

 ## Dependencies